By Mike Diago and Kathryn Walsh

 Dale Lydecker, of Lydecker Realty, tells us, “Anywhere in Rockland County, the smallest county in the Hudson Valley, is hot.
 The towns are all easy to get to — 20 minutes would be the farthest drive across Rockland.
 The median price in 2019–2020 was $465,000.
 Demand is now very high and inventory very low, creating bidding wars.
 What used to sell for $465,000 is now $525,000 with many houses selling the first week on the market.”

-In addition to Nyack, rivertowns like Palisades, Piermont, Grandview, and Upper Grandview are also in high demand.
+In addition to Nyack, rivertowns like Palisades, Piermont, Grandview, and Upper Grandview are also in high demand as the best places to live in the region.

 Georgine Addeo of Ellis Sotheby’s International Realty says, aside from the rivertowns, the town of Clarkstown, especially New City and Congers, are also hot, thanks to amenities such as town pools and camps, senior activities and senior transportation, an award-winning education system, community activities that include summer concerts, and walking and hiking paths along Rockland Lake State Park.